lmatosevic/chatgpt-cli/README.md

 # single command example with query from stdin
 cat question.txt | gpt-ai

-# single command example with both query as argument and string input
+# single command example with both query as argument and piped input
 cat long-story.txt | gpt-ai "sumarize this text in 5 bullet points"

+# single command example with both query as argument and input directly from file
+gpt-ai "explain this code" < main.py
 ```

 API key argument is optional, but if provided it will override API key defined using environment variables.